cmor03/lets-go-frontend/README.md

 This app is integrated with Firebase for authentication and real-time data management.
 The Firebase configuration is set up in the `firebase.js` file.

-## How to Develop

-### Create a New Event

-You can create an event using the "Create Event" button within the app.
-This feature allows users to add the event name, description, and potential locations.
-Each event is created by a user but can be shared with other users for collaboration.

-### Join Events

-Users can join events created by other users.
-A future feature will include event invitations and notifications for events you're invited to.

 ## Commands
 - **Start fresh**: To ensure the app runs without cached issues, always start the project with:

    ```bash